jlumijarvi/mysql-replication-docker/README.md

 Set MASTER_USER and MASTER_PASSWORD according to the master db's slave user credentials configured in the earlier step.

-Set MASTER_LOG_FILE and MASTER_LOG_POS based on the values from the master db status.
+Set MASTER_LOG_FILE and MASTER_LOG_POS based on the values from the master status.

 Set the host's name or IP address into MASTER_HOST.
 If the master and the slave are in the same server use host.docker.internal.

 Start the slave container.
 Slave starts running at port 3307.
 The container's MySQL data directory /var/lib/mysql will be mounted into /data.
+Note that the MYSQL_ROOT_PASSWORD defined in .env is not valid anymore.
+Use the master db's credentials to access the slave.

 ```
 docker-compose up -d